|Licences and Costs

 Alberta Sportfishing Regulations apply in Alberta Provincial Parks, but not in National Parks.
 Separate regulations apply to those waters or portion of waters within National Parks.To fish in a Provincial Park, you need an Alberta Sportfishing Licence (see licence exemptions under “Requirements”).
 Provincial licences are not valid inside National Parks and regulations may differ.
 To fish in a National Park, you need a National Park Fishing Permit, which is valid only within the National Park.
 National Park fishing permits are available at most park facilities and some commercial outlets.
-For information on sportfishing in the National Parks, contact the Western Regional Office of Parks Canada in Calgary at (403) 292-4401, or toll free 1-800-748-7275.
+General inquiries for Parks Canada National office 1-888-773-8888.

 Fishing in a Wilderness Area or Ecological Reserve is prohibited by the Wilderness Areas, Ecological Reserves, Natural Areas and Heritage Rangelands Act.

 Sportfishing in Cold Lake requires either an Alberta Sportfishing Licence (see licence exemptions under “Requirements”), or a Saskatchewan Angling Licence.
 The Alberta Fishery Regulations, 1998 apply to the Alberta portion of Cold Lake; while the Saskatchewan Regulations apply to the Saskatchewan portion of Cold Lake (Saskatchewan regulations are consistent with Alberta regulations for Cold Lake).

 Derby and Tournament Licensing